ruthenium-lang/ruthenium/functions.md

 }
 ```

-> [!NOTE]
-> But remember: a normal cast consumes more CPU than a bitcast, so this isn’t recommended.
+**But remember:** a normal cast consumes more CPU than a bitcast, so this isn’t recommended.
 It's just a fun quirk of the syntax.
 </details>